hicklin/immich-rpi-server/README.md

 `rustic` is a fast and secure backup program.
 It encrypts and syncs our data to a remote location.
 We will use `restic` to achieve data with a similar security posture to Proton Drive on non-zero-thrust services like Backblaze, GCP, AWS, etc.

-We need to backup the following essential directories from `/mnt/immich_drive/immich_data/library/`
+We need to backup the following essential directories from `/mnt/immich_drive/immich_data/`
+- `library`: Not usually used
 - `upload`: all original assets
 - `profile`: user profiles
 - `backups`: database backups